sun-umn/NCVX_Documentation/docs/index.rst

-Revamped GRANSO's documentation!
+Revamped GRANSO's documentation
 =======================================

-A simple example
+Toward a user-friendly and scalable numerical package for nonsmooth, nonconvex, constrained optimization

+Overall Goal
 -----------------

-You can see a `basic version <https://sunju.org/>`_ running for my personal site.
-It is super barebones, but it should give you an idea of what exactly is possible.
+1. Build scalable and user-friendly numerical optimization packages for solving general nonconvex, nonsmooth, constrained optimization problems.

+2. Perform a computational and theoretical study of constrained deep learning.

-Get the code
+Get the Code
 -------------

-The `source <https://sunju.org/>`_ is available on Github.
+The `source <https://github.com/sun-umn>`_ is available on Github.

-The mailing list for the project is located at google groups: https://sunju.org/

 Contents
 --------

 .. toctree::
    :maxdepth: 100

-   :glob:
+   intro
    install
    settings
-   overview
-   meta
-   roadmap

-What's with the name?
+   examples

+Contact
 ----------------------

-TODO
+Created by Buyun Liang [liang664@umn.edu] - feel free to contact me if you have any questions!